- Division of Fisheries and Wildlife

 - MassWildlife's Natural Heritage & Endangered Species Program

 Last year, MassWildlife asked you to report bat colonies to help better assess where bats are during the summer months in Massachusetts.
 Your help is needed again this year.
-If there is a colony of 10 or more bats on your property, please email Jennifer Longsdorf, Bat Conservation Project Coordinator, at email@example.com.
-Include the address, location, type of structure where the colony is (tree, building, attic, barn, shed, or other outbuilding), approximately how many bats are in the colony, and approximately how long the bats have been there.
+If there is a colony of 10 or more bats on your property, please report colonies here.
+Colonies may be found in trees, buildings, attics, barns, sheds, or other outbuildings.
 This information will be used to help conserve the state’s endangered population of little brown bats.
-Send in your reports before May 30 to be included in this year’s study.
-However, reports will be accepted throughout the year.

 Since the onset of white-nose syndrome (WNS) in Massachusetts, the state’s population of little brown bats has dwindled to less than 1% of what it once was.
 In one abandoned mine, almost every bat hibernating over the 2008/2009 winter died from WNS—nearly 10,000 bats dropped to just 14.
 First seen in bats hibernating in a cave near Albany, New York in 2006, WNS is caused by a fungus that grows on cave-hibernating bats during the winter.
 The growing fungus rouses the bats from hibernation, causing them to use up precious fat stores before fully waking in the spring, leading to starvation.
 As a result of the drastic mortality from WNS, all species of cave bats that hibernate in Massachusetts are now listed as endangered on the Massachusetts Endangered Species List.